framer/motion/.github/ISSUE_TEMPLATE/bug_report.md

 The recommended solution is to move padding to a child element.
 See [this issue](https://github.com/framer/motion/issues/368) for the full discussion.

-### Type error with `AnimateSharedLayout`

-`AnimateSharedLayout` was deprecated in 5.0.
-Refer to the [upgrade guide](https://www.framer.com/docs/guide-upgrade/##shared-layout-animations) for instructions on how to remove.

 ### Preact isn't working

 Framer Motion isn't compatible with Preact.